 Open saved traverse lines

-You can add previously entered and saved traverse lines to the traverse by tracing over the lines in the map.
-In this way, you can open and continue to enter a traverse at any point in time.
+You can add previously entered and saved traverse lines to the traverse by tracing over the lines on the map.
+In this way, you can open and continue to enter a traverse at any time.
 Lines that are being traced must belong to a COGO-enabled line feature class and have populated COGO attribute fields.
 This ensures the correct dimensions are populated in the traverse.

 - Lines must be traced in the correct direction matching the COGO dimension.

 - Multiple lines can be traced at a time.
-A separate entry for each two-point line will be added to the traverse grid.
+A separate entry for each two-point line is added to the traverse grid.

 - An entry is added for each line the trace tool covers, even if only part of a line is traced.